 Glassware

-I am, in no way, a formally trained glass blower, but over the last few years, I have taken lessons at Hot Shop Glass in Racine, and I am pretty happy with my progress so far.
+I am, in no way, a formally trained glass blower, but over the last nearly 10 years, I have taken lessons, and do my studio work, at Hot Shop Glass in Racine.
+As is always the case with learning something new, I have had surges and lulls developing my skills, but I have reached the point that I am pretty happy with my progress so far.

 I am open to talk about custom work, but making the same piece twice is taxing even for fully trained, seasoned glass artists.
 I can make a similar shape, use the same colors, apply the same techniques, but a set of matching glassware would have to be a loose interpretation.
 After all, the glass always has the final say.